<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 down-arrow

 For almost all organizations, large and small, the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF) represents the gold standard for managing cybersecurity risk.
-Initially developed to secure the energy and utilities sector through an executive order under President Obama, the NIST CSF has been found to be flexible and scalable enough to serve organizations of any size and industry, especially when updated in version 1.1.
-A framework of this caliber, though, requires a different form of solution to implement.
+Initially developed to secure the energy and utilities sector through an executive order under President Obama, the NIST CSF has been found to be flexible and scalable enough to serve organizations of any size and industry significantly when updated in version 1.1.
+A framework of this caliber requires a different form of solution to implement.

 Built on five functions - identify, protect, detect, respond, and recover - the NIST CSF core consists of 23 categories within each of those Framework Functions.
-According to NIST: The Categories were designed to cover the breadth of cybersecurity objectives for an organization, while not being overly detailed.
-It covers topics across cyber, physical, and personnel, with a focus on business outcomes.
+According to NIST, The Categories were designed to cover the breadth of cybersecurity objectives for an organization while not being overly detailed.
+It covers cyber, physical, and personnel topics, focusing on business outcomes.

 The flexibility of the framework comes especially from Profiles.
-NIST designed the Profiles methodology to be a marriage of the business objectives that businesses seek to achieve by accepting certain cyber risks, the controls to mitigate those risks, and the threats facing the organization.
-Together these three forces influence how an organization prioritizes certain functions and categories of the CSF, making it so flexible.
+NIST designed the profiling methodology to be a marriage of the business objectives that businesses seek to achieve by accepting certain cyber risks, the controls to mitigate those risks, and the threats facing the organization.
+Together, these three forces influence how an organization prioritizes certain functions and categories of the CSF, making it flexible.

 Lastly, the Tiers of the framework inform the degree to which an organization can and will implement the CSF.
 Ranging from partial to adaptive, the NIST CSF Tier structure is designed to give context to how well cybersecurity risk decisions are integrated into existing business processes.
 NIST makes sure to point out that the Tier structure is not specifically a maturity model.